ubc-library-rc/gis-spatial-stories/content/georeferencing.md

 parent: Determining Output
 ---
 # Georeferencing
-Do you have physical or historical maps as part of your project?
-If you're planning on using them in any way other than as decorative/informative archival images, you'll want to look into georeferencing them.

-Georeferencing appends coordinate information to non-spatial data, such as images.
+**Georeferencing** appends coordinate information to non-spatial data, such as images.
 If you're working with historical maps and want to integrate them with other spatial data, georeferencing might be of interest to you.
 While historical maps represent a place, tracing geographic features such as roads, rivers, buildings, cities, and political boundaries, they cannot be read by a Geographic Information System (GIS) because the locational data for these features is not stored in a manner legible to the GIS––i.e., in latitude/longitude coordinate pairs.
 Georeferencing is the process of warping an image so that its geographic features match the location of those on a known geospatial layer.
 Note that georeferencing is not geocoding.
 Geocoding is when you have a tabular dataset with street addresses and you use a GIS to geolocate the data as coordinate points.

 ## Why georeference?